 - Calendar (Personal Plus & Studio): The premium accounts have a calendar section where they can look at the events from milestones, design elements, and work items, such as when a milestone starts or when the deadline for a design element is.
 Besides this, they can also sync the calendar with the Google one, so you can view other events there too.

 - Burndown chart (Studio): Scrum lovers will enjoy this one to see how their Sprints are going.

-When you are in a planning session, you will mostly work from the game design model section, designing your features and general concepts and envisioning the high-level roadmap of your game, and will probably distribute many of those tasks among different boards and milestones.
+When you are in a planning session, you will mostly work from the game design model section, designing your features and general concepts and envisioning the high-level roadmap of your game, and will probably distribute many of those work items among different boards and milestones.
 You will also take a look at the metrics section to evaluate the estimation of your pending work and see if it’s viable over time.

 However, once your planning for the near future is done, you will start your boards and will focus on the short term, on achieving the next goal.
 And the kanban board will be your home then, keeping track of the progress of the tasks, commenting, adding screenshots, enriching them… You will also take a look at the metrics of the current board or milestone in order to see how is it going.
 Producers and projects managers will make more use of the dashboards and the additional Studio sections like the Burndown or the Gantt chart, depending on their management style.